-For approximately 10 minutes, coffee beans are evenly cooked or roasted in a hot air steam.
-The evenness of the roast is one of the advantages of Air Roasting.
+For approximately 10 minutes, coffee beans are evenly cooked or roasted in hot air steam.
+The evenness of the roast is one of the advantages of air roasting.
 As for tools or equipment, a re-purposed popcorn popper can be used for this process.
-There are also several commercial coffee roasters that employ this technology.
-Some of the common brands are Freshroast, Hearthware and Nesco.
+Several commercial coffee roasters employ this technology.
+Some of the common brands are Freshroast, Hearthware, and Nesco.

 With this process, a large batch can be done without difficulty.
 Unlike Air Roasting, this process requires attention.
 Some brands of machines that can be used in this process are Behmor and Gene Café Roaster.